 Your partner should be able to provide an analysis of the existing value chain and identify which domain and processes should benefit from a rewriting or the adoption of COTS.

 Finding a partner capable of effectively managing your mainframe can quickly solve major problems.
-In industries like capital markets, banking, and insurance that rely heavily on mainframes, the risk of skill shortages is high, because mainframe specialists are taking early retirement or leaving the workforce — a dynamic accelerated by COVID-19.
+In industries like capital markets, banking, and insurance that rely heavily on mainframes, the risk of skill shortages is high, because mainframe specialists are taking early retirement or leaving the workforce.
 If your partner can provide access to skilled mainframe resources, you greatly reduce the risk of losing veteran mainframe programmers and operators that are becoming more and more difficult to replace.
-In addition, you can take advantage of your partner’s economies of scale and mainframe-as-a-service model— using those savings to reinvest in the next phase of the modernization journey.
+In addition, you can take advantage of your partner’s economies of scale and mainframe-as-a-service model — using those savings to reinvest in the next phase of the modernization journey.

 A mindful modernization program will be structured around those three pillars, across the transformation journey.
 This is a true win-win approach with your partner which will enable you to benefit from the value of its ecosystem, size, influence and models to manage costs and risks.